Karate Classes In North Ockendon

-Our Karate classes in North Ockendon are designed for all kinds of people, usually one of these three: Those that wish to learn a new self-defense skill or sport activity which keeps them fit Those people who are seriously interested in learning Karate & Those that want to develop the capability to protect themselves and increase their confidence in day to day life We can assist men, women and children of ages young and old regardless of their experience or physical ability.
+Our Karate classes in North Ockendon target a variety of people, usually one of these three: Those who wish to practice a new self-defense skill or sport activity that keeps them fit People who are seriously interested in learning Karate & People who wish to develop the capability to defend themselves and increase their self-confidence in day to day life We can work with men, women and children of every age regardless of their experience or physical ability.

 Karate practice (North Ockendon ) – Our Karate Classes in North Ockendon

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)